Employee Benefit Plan and ERISA Audit Services Nationwide

 - Protect you from penalties resulting from an inaccurate or incomplete report

-What Exactly does an Employee Benefit Plan Audit Cover?
+What Does an Employee Benefit Plan Audit Cover?

 INTERNAL CONTROL EVALUATION

 As part of our audit, we will provide guidance regarding the internal controls governing your employee benefit plan.
-Though the administrator is ultimately responsible for a plan’s internal controls, the recommendations we provide will help ensure that your plan’s internal controls are in accordance with best practices and legal requirements.
+Though the administrator is ultimately responsible for a plan’s internal controls, the recommendations we provide will help ensure they comply with best practices and legal requirements.

 DOL COMPLIANCE AND AUDIT PREPARATION